jrroosevelt/VS2PCG/Card clarifications M-Z.md

 A: Yes.
 This also works with Namor team attacking alongside a Leader against a back row character.

 ^(Source: Chad Daniel)

+# Punisher 2099
+*Set: Crossover Vol. 3*

+Q: If I power up Punisher 2099 with multiple copies in a single attack, does each power-up add another wound?

+A: Yes.
+Each copy of Punisher 2099 that is

 # [Purple Man](http://vs.tcgbrowser.com/images/cards/big/def-045.jpg)
 *Set: Defenders*